mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

 - [OK] - add support for DIVIDEND
 - [OK] - add support for TAX
 - [OK] - add support for AUTOCONVERSION
-- [OK] - complement TaxCalculator with Dividend and Tax support
+- [OK] - complement TaxDeclarationNumbersCalculator with Dividend and Tax support
 - [OK] - add report printer - where did profits and taxes come from
 - [OK] - group report transactions per asset and include summary: income, cost, profit
-- Separate profit & tax for dividends; they live in separate field in tax declaration
+- [OK] - separate profit & tax for dividends; they live in separate field in tax declaration

 - rename asset to share (assets in wallet = currencies + shares)
 - add selecting year to calc the profits and taxes for